zhangxutao3/AI-GAMFS/README.md

 ## Usage
 1. **Download Model Files**:
-   - Download the model files from xxxx and place them in the `model` folder.
+   - Download the model files from [Zenodo](https://zenodo.org/records/16810754) and place them in the `model` folder.

 2. **Prepare GEOS-FP Data**:
    - The model uses GEOS-FP data, which only supports specific time points at 3-hour intervals: 01:30, 04:30, 07:30, 10:30, 13:30, 16:30, 19:30, 22:30 (UTC).